furbnow/macquette/client/src/v2/model/modules/ventilation-infiltration/readme.md

-In SAP 9, ventilation and infiltration are not clearly distinguished - any mechanism by which air flows through a building is referred to as "ventilation", with "infiltration being a sub-category of it.
+In SAP 9, ventilation and infiltration are not clearly distinguished - any mechanism by which air flows through a building is referred to as "ventilation", with "infiltration" being a sub-category of it.
 We have chosen to deviate from SAP by considering ventilation and infiltration as separate effects with separate modules.